-There is a procedure for the routine checking of the HSE website for updates to the health and safety pages by the school's administrators and Site Manager.
+There is a procedure for the routine checking of the HSE website for updates to the health and safety pages by the school's administrators, Lou Cator and Naimi White.

-- The school has a clear system to ensure relevant health and safety information is passed to on to the relevant people within the school.
-Administrators know who is responsible for different subject areas and pass out information accordingly. - The school health and safety policy is made available to staff and is displayed in the staff room, discussed with all new staff and brought to meetings of Teachers, Teaching Assistants and Mid Day Supervisors and then together with other relevant information.
+- ❖ The school has a clear system to ensure relevant health and safety information is passed to on to the relevant people within the school.
+Administrators know who is responsible for different subject areas and pass out information accordingly. - The school Health and Safety policy is made available to staff and is displayed in the staff room, discussed with all new staff and brought to meetings of teachers, teaching assistants, admin staff and midday supervisors and then together with other relevant information.